Couples Counseling Therapy

 Emotional Blackmail: Cause for Couples Counseling

-Relationships may demand or benefit from couples counseling for a multitude of reasons—there may be an unavoidable argument that keeps coming up; one partner may have growing concerns about developing codependency; or, the couple might simply want to improve their relationship even further.
+Relationships may demand or benefit from couples counseling for a multitude of reasons—there may be an unavoidable argument that keeps coming up; an individual might cheat on their significant other; one partner may have growing concerns about developing codependency; or, the couple might have a hard time opening up to each other.
 All of these reasons rightfully warrant couples counseling—but a very serious psychological phenomena called emotional blackmail is of great concern and demands couples counseling right away… that is, if the relationship isn’t already too far gone.

 - Your partner manipulates your decisions and choices by reacting negatively to your initial decisions and choices.